 Angular 2 when first announced was a bit of a kick in the guts for many of the original Angular.js developers.
 What could possibly be wrong with version number one, when it seems to be performing so well, yet there are still parts of it that could be optimized and adjusted?
 And does anyone really want to look forward to having to transport their site from V1 to V2?

 Angular 2 framework is simpler than Angular 1 and has far fewer concepts, making it easier to understand.
 But being simple does not mean that it is less powerful – just the opposite. — Telerik

-Those were the types of questions that community was eager to know answers for, but as time progressed and examples of the new Angular 2 version have come out — community has settled down, at least a little, and accepted the fact that this new version might actually be a great idea after all, and why not — it’s being built by the same people/developers who built version number one, it’s bound to hold on to its soul and spirit!
+Those were the types of questions that community was eager to know answers for.
+But as time progressed and examples of the new Angular 2 version have come out, the community has settled down.
+They have accepted the fact that this new version might actually be a great idea after all.
+And why not?
+It’s being built by the same people/developers who built version number one; it’s bound to hold on to its soul and spirit!

 You can always stay up to date with the latest development stories and updates on the official Angular 2 website, this is also the place to check out the full list of features, as well as docs.
-To extend your knowledge about the new Angular version, we have put together a number of community resources that are actively discussing the new framework, and we highly recommend to become part of these communities to strengthen your own knowledge and experience.
+To extend your knowledge about the new Angular version, we have put together a number of community resources that are actively discussing the new framework.
+We highly recommend you to become a part of these communities.
+That way, you can strengthen your own knowledge and experience here.

 Instant Messaging Channels

 Internet chatting resources such as mIRC are still very sought after (popular) in the developer communities, and Angular 2 developers have built their own channel #Angular2 the Freenode IRC Server. (irc.freenode.net) — you can also, if you prefer, visit the Slack channel for #Angular2 on DartLang network.
 These will also be some of the quickest ways to get a response from fellow developers, but not always.